smagt/smagt.github.io/readable paper writing.md

 This sentence is too long, contains many superfluous words, and says very little.
 I would, if I had to write that paper again, now write it as, for instance,
 - after: _Surface EMG is often used to diagnose neuromuscular disorders as well as brain-machine interface._

-And a last one, this time a suggestion from Jan Peters:
+And a last one, to improve readability:
 - before: _in $E=mc^2$ where $E$ denotes energy, $m$ is mass and $c$ is the speed of light_
 - after: _in $E=mc^2$ with energy $E$, mass $m$ and speed of light $c$_

-I agree that this improves readability a lot.

 And this section's title?
 Perhaps it should better be: 'Avoid useless words'.